72 Prominent Personalized Medicine Products Available; A Five-Fold Increase in Five Years

 - Many illustrations of collaborative research designed to expand available evidence that personalized medicine can improve patient outcomes while lowering systemic costs, including how the government, academia, insurers and pharmacy benefit managers are working together to use personalized medicine to reduce adverse events.

-“Personalized medicine has seen a steady growth and increasing commercial success,” said Jeffrey Cossman, Chairman of PMC’s Clinical Science Committee, which oversaw the development of this edition of the report.
+“Personalized medicine has seen a steady growth and increasing commercial success,” said Jeffrey Cossman, Chairman of PMC’s Science Policy Committee, which oversaw the development of this edition of the report.
 “This new edition of The Case for Personalized Medicine advances the dialog to underscore what stakeholders must do to ensure that patients continue to benefit from breakthroughs in science.”

 The Case for Personalized Medicineis written for a nonscientific audience and designed to inform policymakers, researchers, and business leaders across the health care and life science industries about personalized medicine’s ability to improve patient outcomes.
 By matching treatments to patients, personalized medicine has the potential to make the health care system more efficient.